How long after painting furniture can i use it

 Always refer to the manufacturer’s guidelines, as specific paint types may have unique requirements based on environmental conditions.

-See also How to sand paint off wood furniture
+See also How to pick up furniture without a car

 Signs That Your Painted Furniture Is Ready for Use